Runthescript/tor-composer/README.md

 Begin by cloning this repository.
 Open the terminal or command prompt and navigate to the root of the cloned repo.
 This is where we will issue the docker commands.

+> [!NOTE]
-You will use the [your-project](/your-project/) directory to host serve your website.
+> You will use the [your-project](/your-project/) directory to host serve your website.
 If you already have a website built, simply delete the contents of `your-project`.
 If you are simply testing this project out, you can proceed and deploy the included site.

 ## Step One